FACorreiaa/go-poi-au-suggestions/MVP.md

         *   **Complexity:** Adds another service call and state management.
         *   **User Intent:** For sorting an itinerary *right now*, their *current* location is usually what's intended.

-    **Recommendation:** For sorting the *personalized itinerary POIs immediately after AI generation and for the current user request*, **pass the user's current latitude and longitude from the frontend through the API handler to your `GetPromptResponse` service method.** This is the most direct and contextually relevant approach.
+    **Recommendation:** For sorting the *personalized itinerary POIs immediately after AI generation and for the current user request*, **pass the user's current latitude and longitude from the frontend through the API HandlerImpl to your `GetPromptResponse` service method.** This is the most direct and contextually relevant approach.

     Your `LlmInteractiontServiceImpl.GetPromptResponse` method signature would then be:
     ```go